tornadoweb/tornado/website/sphinx/releases/next.rst

 * In `tornado.web.Application`, handlers may be specified by (fully-qualified) name instead of importing and passing the class object itself.
+* `tornado.web.RequestHandler.set_default_headers` may be overridden to set headers in a way that does not get reset during error handling.

 Bug fixes